What Is 'Open-Box' and Should You Buy It?

 Even with a particularly low price, there are reasons to avoid buying open-box.
 A lack of return policy can be a big warning sign, with the best prices only offered on products the retailer won't stand behind.
 Because open-box items may not have a manufacturer's warranty either, there may not be anything you can do if the product is defective.

 It can also be hard to tell how much wear these items have.
-You may not know why they were returned or whether they were floor models, and if you aren't careful, you could wind up with an item that's simply used.
+You may not know why they were returned or whether they were floor models.
+And if you aren't careful, you could wind up with an item that's simply used, and barely priced any better than a brand-new model.

 Where to Buy Open-Box

 The best place to buy open-box products is at a retailer you trust.
-Amazon, Newegg, and Best Buy all sell open-box items, and products often fall under their standard return policies (though obviously, you'll want to double-check before making a purchase).
+Amazon Warehouse, Newegg, and Best Buy Outlet all sell open-box items, and products often fall under their standard return policies (though you'll want to double-check before making a purchase).